Get the Best WordPress Backup

 After this, install Duplicator in WordPress.
 You’ll also need to activate your license key.

-To create a backup, go to Duplicator Pro » Packages » Create New.
+To create a backup, go to Duplicator Pro » Backups » Add New.

-Name the backup.
+Name the backup with dynamic tags.
 You can store it on your local server or select a third-party cloud storage location.

 Once you finish the backup, Duplicator Pro will give you two files: an archive file and an installer file.
 Download both files and store them in a safe location.